-THE

-RENOWNED HISTORY
+THE RENOWNED HISTORY

 OF

-GOODY TWO-SHOES
+LITTLE GOODY TWO-SHOES.

-AND HER BROTHER

-TOMMY.

-ALL the world must have heard of Goody Two-Shoes: so renowned did this little girl become, that her life has been written by more than one author, and her story has been told differently by different writers.
+All the world must have heard of Goody Two-Shoes: so renowned did this little girl become, that her life has been written by more than one author, and her story has been told differently by different writers.

 The father of Goody Two-Shoes was born in England; and every body knows, that, in this happy country, the poor are to the full as much protected by our excellent laws, as are the highest and the richest nobles in the land; and the humblest cottager enjoys an equal share of the blessings of English liberty with the sons of the King themselves.

-The real name of Little Goody Two Shoes was Margery Meanwell.
-Her father was a farmer in the parish of Mouldwell, and at one time in very good circumstances; but it pleased Providence to afflict him with so many misfortunes, that he became very poor, and at last was reduced to want.
+The real name of Little Goody Two-Shoes was Margery Meanwell.
+Her father was a farme farmer in the parish of Mouldwell, and at one time in very good circumstances; but it pleased Providence to afflict him with so many misfortunes, that he became very poor, and at last was reduced to want.
 The farm of poor Mr. Meanwell was sold to pay his creditors; for he was too noble-minded to retain a property which now could not justly be called his.
 His creditors admired such conduct, and all cheerfully accepted their dividend as a compensation of their debt, except Sir Thomas Gripe, who, though possessed of very great riches, was of a very miserable disposition: in short, he was a miser, and resolved to have a law-suit against poor Meanwell, in order to obtain the money which was due to him, or to throw him into prison.
-Poor Meanwell, to avoid the persecutions of this unfeeling man, retired with his wife and children into another county; where his upright conduct not being known, he could not readily obtain employment; and having caught a severe cold for want of necessary ecovring, this, added to the grief and anxiety